m42e/lgh.nvim/README.md

 - **verbose**: If true, it will bug you with useless information :D
 - **fix_ownership**: In case you are using you nvim with `su` or `sudo` it will try to restore the original user as file owner
 - **diff**: Show history as diff.
 Else it will only load the history in a new buffer, without starting diff
-- ** new_window**: How the new window for the history should be created.
+- **new_window**: How the new window for the history should be created.
 Like: `vnew`, `new` and options if you like.

 ## Inspirations

 - [vim-historic](https://github.com/serby/vim-historic) Which also handles a local history in git.
 But uses some shell script and I try to avoid that.
-To at least have a possibility that it may work on windows
+To at least have a possibility that it may work on Windows
 - [vim-localhistory](https://github.com/mg979/vim-localhistory) I saw he is using fzf for handling the history files.
 I really liked the idea, because I thought about how to make vim-historic better but thinking of that I was afraid. vim-localhistory gave me the hint into the right direction.